shoppingwang/shoppingwang.github.io/_posts/2016-07-04-how-to-use-spark-hive-executor.markdown

     --csv-include-header <true or false>      If the csv file includes header line.
     --csv-save-path <save-path>               Csv file save path.
+    --delete-key <col-name>                   Anchor column to use for deletes.
+Default to
+                                              `update-key` Use a comma
+                                              separated list of columns if
+                                              there are more than one
+                                              column.
     --export-config-file <filename>           JDBC export config file from hdfs.
  -f,--sql-file <filename>                     SQL file from hdfs.